cbreathnach/cbreathnach.github.io/_pages/cv.md

 **Embedded Systems:** Have studied embedded system and processor architecture and written C code for Microchip and Arduino MCUs.

 <br />
 **Chip Design:** Have studied chip processes and have knowledge of VHDL and simulation environments for analysing systems.
+Assembly Lanuage.

 <br />
 **Electronics:** Good knowledge of analogue and digital electronics, electromagetics, signals and communication systems.